zohebaziz/zohebaziz.github.io/about.md

 My main hobby revolves around watching and playing various sports.
 I love to watch hockey and my favorite team is the Dallas Stars.
 Pre-covid I would often go to the park and partake in pickup soccer and pickup volleyball games for fun on weekends.
-I also enjoy general fitness, I regularly go to the gym around I enjoy weightlifting recreationally.
+I also enjoy weightlifting, I have been regularly going to the gym for about a year now.\
 A new interest I picked up recently is playing the piano.
 I have been teaching myself to play since earlier last year and I have even got a few beginner songs down.
 I spend a lot of my free time learning new classical and contemporary